Motor vehicle accidents are:

 Thoracic spine injuries

 The thoracic spine consists of vertebrae in the middle of the spine, between the cervical and lumbar vertebrae.
-Most thoracic spine fractures are due to car accidents, although they may also result from falls or sports injuries.
-Injuries sustained to the thoracic spine during a car accident can cause sprains or fractures in the thoracic spine, possibly causing permanent nerve damage.
+Most thoracic spine fractures are due to car accidents, although this type of spinal cord injury may also result from falls or sports injuries.
+Injuries sustained to the thoracic spine during a car accident can cause sprains or fractures in the thoracic spine.
+These spinal cord injuries may cause permanent nerve damage.

 Facet joint injuries